Fiorellaps/MachineLAlign/README.md

 # Tune models
-In order to apply hyperparametrization tuning with the models got to `/src` and write:
+Firtly, make shure you have downloaded and saved the [input data](https://drive.google.com/file/d/1HzaPY2iEIz_rKM5umXbQzegZ4MZ70qxT/view?usp=sharing) into `/resources`.
+Then, to apply hyperparametrization tuning with the models got to `/src` and write:

 `